 One major difference to the Law Commission proposals is what happens where arrangements are wholly or partly carried out in a care home.
 The general effect of the relevant paragraph (13) of Schedule AA1 is that the care home manager must arrange the relevant assessments and take the other necessary steps before an authorisation can be given by the responsible body.

 Once an authorisation has been given, there are a number of safeguards put in place for the person.
 These include regular reviews of the authorisation by the responsible body or care home, and the right to challenge the authorisation before the Court of Protection (under a new s.21ZA).
 Although the Bill is silent on this, we would anticipate that such challenges would attract non-means-tested legal aid as s.21A challenges do at present.

-From the outset of the process of authorisation under the Schedule to the point when the authorisation comes to an end, the person is to be represented and supported either by an “appropriate person” or an IMCA.
-If the person has capacity to consent to being represented by an IMCA, the person must make a request, or where they lack the capacity to consent, the responsible body must be satisfied that being represented and supported by an IMCA would be in the person’s best interests.
-An IMCA must be appointed unless there is an appropriate person who would be suitable to represent and support the person, consents to being appointed and is not engaged in providing care or treatment to the person in a professional role.
+From the outset of the process of authorisation under the Schedule to the point when the authorisation comes to an end, the Explanatory Notes provide that the person is to be represented and supported either by an “appropriate person” or an IMCA.
+The actual wording of the Bill is rather narrower, providing that where the person has capacity to consent to being represented by an IMCA, the person must make a request, or where they lack the capacity to consent, the responsible body must be satisfied that being represented and supported by an IMCA would be in the person’s best interests.
+The Explanatory Notes suggest, but again, the Bill does not on its face provide, that an IMCA must be appointed unless there is an appropriate person who would be suitable to represent and support the person, consents to being appointed and is not engaged in providing care or treatment to the person in a professional role.
 There are also circumstances in which the appropriate person must themselves be provided with an IMCA.

 Authorisations can be varied where (for instance) the responsible body changes because the location of the arrangements change.
 They can also be renewed, in the first instance for 1 year, and thereafter for periods of up to 3 years.